 There are many features in building structures that cannot be predicted.
 For example, soils move in a non-homogenous pattern.
 Wood is a material that is subject to shrinkage, rot, etc. Loads such as snow are variable in nature.

-Structural members on which integrity assessment are checked:
+Structural members on which integrity assessments are checked:

 During the walk-through survey, the inspector should note on any visible cracks, movements, non- alignment, distress in members, and exposed rebar.